-The remainder of this paper is organized as follows: Section~\ref{sec:preliminaries} provides the necessary background information.
-In Section~\ref{sec:criterion two rows}, we prove Theorem~\ref{thm:criterion schur positive two rows}.
+The remainder of this work is organized as follows: Section~\ref{sec:preliminaries} provides necessary background.
+In Section~\ref{sec:criterion two rows}, we prove a necessary and sufficient criterion for sparse Schur-positivity (Theorem~\ref{thm:criterion schur positive two rows}).
 In Section~\ref{sec:short chords in matchings}, we focus on matchings.
-We first derive Theorem~\ref{thm:matchings schur positive} from Theorem~\ref{thm:criterion schur positive two rows}.
-Then, we present a bijective proof, followed by a description of the Schur coefficients of matchings in terms of the Bessel polynomials.
-In Section~\ref{sec:refinements}, we utilize the bijection and refine the Schur-positivity property of Theorem~\ref{thm:matchings schur positive}.
-Finally, in Section~\ref{sec:further research}, we conclude with further research.
+We first derive the Schur-positivity of short chords in matchings (Theorem~\ref{thm:matchings schur positive}) from the above criterion.
+Then, we present an alternative bijective proof, followed by a description of the Schur coefficients of matchings in terms of Bessel polynomials.
+In Section~\ref{sec:refinements}, we utilize the bijection to refine the Schur-positivity property of Theorem~\ref{thm:matchings schur positive}.
+Finally, Section~\ref{sec:further research} concludes with further remarks and open problems.